NodeBE4/opinion/_posts/2022-03-28-EnclavedMicrostate.md

 ----- __275.7__ -----2022-04-04 21:20:13+08:00:

-You took the words out of my mouth... fingers?
+You took the words right out of my mouth... fingers?
 Keyboard?
-Here.
+Whatever.

 Discussions around reception of especially Asian-themed media are complicated by differing perspectives between diaspora communities, who have an understandable tendency to a) 'blend in' by avoiding an excessive consumption of said media, while also b) preferring idealised and/or 'pure' expressions of the cultures they root themselves in; versus non-diaspora communities who will broadly be much more tolerant of imported media deriving and taking inspiration from their culture from a perspective outside it.
 Take *Crazy Rich Asians* for instance.
 While relatively well-liked by Asian diaspora communities, its appeal to Asians resident in Asia was, er, a bit more questionable.
 I can say as a Hongkonger that I had basically no investment in a film set in Singapore.